AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/add-a-filter-to-a-scenario.md

    >[!TIP]
    >
-   >In the operand fields, you can enter values in the same way as you would map them, as described in [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+   >In the operand fields, you can enter values in the same way as you would map them, as described in [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

    For example, if you wanted the filter to find files in Adobe Workfrontending with XML and pass them on to Dropbox, you would type **File name** in the first box and .**xml** in the second box.
 In the drop-down menu between them, you would select **Ends with (case insensitive)**.
 This filter would apply to incoming bundles from the first module (Workfront).
 Only bundles containing XML files would pass on to the next module (Dropbox).